AmbrogioMB/AmbrogioMB.github.io/conferences.md

 ### AIRO Young Workshop

-I am part of the organizing committee of the [9th AIROYoung Workshop](https://mate.unipv.it/ayw2025/), that will be held at University of Pavia from the 26th to the 28th of February, 2025.
+I was part of the organizing committee of the [9th AIROYoung Workshop](https://mate.unipv.it/ayw2025/), that was held at University of Pavia from the 26th to the 28th of February, 2025.